Response of a weakly magnetized hot QCD medium to inhomogeneous electric field: Results and Discussions

-The ratio $R_{e/H}^{(0)}$ denotes the conductivities in the limit of constant electromagnetic fields, $i.e.$, $R_{e}^{(0)}=\sigma_{e}$ and $R_{H}^{(0)}=\sigma_{H}$.
-We chose the form of the electric field in the medium to quantify the effect of inhomogeneity in the current density, as in Ref.~\cite{Hongo:2013cqa} such that ${\bf \dot{E}}= -\tau^{-1}_E{\bf E}$ with $\tau_{E}$ as the duration time (lifetime) of the electric field in the medium.
 The temperature dependence the ratios $R_{e}^{(0)}$ and $R_{e}$ is depicted in Fig.~\ref{f1} (left panel) at $\mid eB\mid=0.01$ GeV$^2$ and $0.03$ GeV$^2$.
 We observed that the effect of inhomogeneity of the field has a significant impact on the electromagnetic response of the medium.
 The additional component of the current density $j_{e}^{(1)}$ described in Eq.~(\ref{19}) is higher order in $\tau_R$ in comparison to the leading order current density, $j_{e}^{(0)}$.
 This observation is in line with the results of Ref.~\cite{Satow:2014lia}.
 The present analysis is on the weakly magnetized QGP in which the strength of the magnetic field is subdominant in comparison to the temperature scale of the medium.
 The magnetic field dependence on the current density is entering through the Lorentz force term in the relativistic Boltzmann equation and is more prominent in the lower temperature regimes near the transition temperature $T_c$.

 The collisional aspects in the estimation of the electric current density are incorporated through the RTA and BGK collision kernels.
 The effect of the collisions in the temperature dependence of electric charge transport is plotted in Fig.~\ref{f1} (right panel).
 The results of electric charge response within the BGK collision term show qualitatively similar behaviour as the RTA results with a significant shift throughout the temperature regime under consideration.
 This observation is consistent with the temperature behaviour of longitudinal electrical conductivity in the presence of a strong magnetic field within the BGK collision kernel, as discussed in Ref.~\cite{Khan:2020rdw}.
 The first term in Eqs.~(\ref{28})-(\ref{31}) describe the RTA results and other terms give further corrections to the current densities in the magnetized medium.
 We observe that the collisional effects are critically depending on the strength of the magnetic field and temperature of the medium.